Diary of Robert Russell Walker, 1941-1945 - Part 6

 ) " YAM PINEAPPLE PIE, CIGARS

-SUN BR'KFAST RICE, NEAT STEW, EGG
+SUN BR'KFAST RICE, MEAT STEW, EGG

 LUNCH PINEAPPLE, RICE BREAD, CUCUMBER, ETC (No rice)